mercuryoio/BAAS-API/7 Sell IBAN/README.md

 | `flow_id` | sell in any cases | `payout` |
 | `flow_id` | refund if rate will change more than 5% | `refund` |

-`merch_trx_id` - transaction ID, by it you can find out its status.
+`merch_tansaction_id` - transaction ID, by it you can find out its status.
 It is also needed to Mercuryo technical support if something going wrong.
 You can generate it by yourself, or Mercuryo can make it for you.
 Mercuryo strongly recommends you save this parameter.

 8. Transaction will be completed on the Mercuryo side.
 9. Use method [`GET /b2b/sell/:merch_trx_id:/status`](https://sandbox-cryptosaas.mrcr.io/v1.6/comm-docs/index.html#api-Sell-SellTransactionStatus) to get transaction status